 Upcoming Preschool Workshops

-Learn fun ideas and activities that you can use to support early literacy at home.
-Discover how to use the ABC's of Active Reading one on one with your child.
-For parents and caregivers - come prepared to play and learn together with your child.
+Come learn fun ideas and activities that you can use to support early literacy at home.
+Learn how to use the ABCs of Active Reading one on one with your child.
+For parents and caregivers come prepared to play and learn together with your child.

 Reading Mentor Training